 Important for the choice of a suitable hand pump are the size and type of container, as well as the desired flow rate and the suitability of the pump for the medium to be filled.
 The pump must be resistant to the medium to be filled.
 In many areas, special occupational safety and environmental protection regulations must also be observed, e.g. for explosion protection.

-Important note: The information was determined on the basis of laboratory tests with raw materials.
+Important note: The information was determined based on laboratory tests with raw materials.
 Plastic parts manufactured from raw materials are often subject to influences that are not detected in laboratory tests.
 For these reasons, the values given are only a recommendation.
 No legal claim can be derived from this information.
 In cases of doubt, we recommend carrying out a test.
 In addition to chemical resistance, other relevant regulations, e.g. explosion protection, must also be taken into account.

 Resistance list for the selection of electric drum pumps